Lkaasan/SAT_Solver/README.md

-Building a SAT Solver for imbalanced variables.
+Building a SAT Solver for imbalanced instances.

 For use, enter your CNF formula in a DIMACS format into 'cnf.txt' and run command: